Xuloh/RandomColorSwift/README.md

+# Fork changes

+This fork uses the original random number algorithm from [randomColors.js](https://github.com/davidmerfield/randomColor), in particular, it adds the possibility to specify a seed in order to always get the same set of "random" colors

 # Random Color Swift

 Inspired by David Merfield's [randomColor.js](https://github.com/davidmerfield/randomColor).
 It is a ported version to Swift.
 You can use the library to generate attractive random colors on iOS or macOS.